 However, since this is only one source, the Hammond Historic District Commission is now looking to confirm that name as well as research more into Gaston's life.
 Hammond is an historic community and therefore we need your help to uncover more about Gaston!

 What documents, connections, or lore might your family or friends know of that could lead to Gaston?
-What unique locations do you think details might be found?
-Leads can come from everywhere and are unpredictable!
+What unique locations are where details might be found?
+Leads can come from everywhere and are unpredictable.
 Check out the research we have done so far to discover how you might be able to assist.

 Or you can click around the Table of Contents above to search the site for more info and helpful links.